pabloi/monoLS/README.md

 **Octave:** optim, struct, statistics, and io packages required.

-For both, the monoLS folder needs to be added to the path.
+For both, the monoLS folder and subfolders need to be added to the path.

 ## Code structure:
 The code contains two folders: `fun` and `examples`.